Trevelopment/mazdatweaks/AIO-FAQ.md

 >  During installation/uninstalling, a log file is created (AIO_log.txt) and some additional files will be copied on the USB drive.
    Please make a ZIP file of them (complete root of USB drive) and send that to me or upload somewhere (e.g. Google drive or so) and send me the link.
-   You can download **[this tweak](http://trevelopment.win/backup-script "jci backup")** to make a copy of your jci folder, zip and upload if we need to take a deeper look into your files to find the issue.
+   You can download **[this tweak](//trevelopment.win/backup-script "jci backup")** to make a copy of your jci folder, zip and upload if we need to take a deeper look into your files to find the issue.

 ---

 **Why does AIO reboot automatically at the end?**

 >  Because some tweaks are applied on the next boot or during the system boot process.
-Also, it puts the system back into write-only mode.
+Also, it puts the system back into read-only mode.

 ---